simonlindholm/decomp-permuter/README.md

 The permuter supports a distributed mode, where people can donate processor power to your permuter runs to speed them up.
 To use this, pass `-J` when running `permuter.py` and follow the instructions.
+(This can be combined with regular `-j` flags.)
 You will need to be granted access by someone who is already connected to a permuter network.

+permuter@home is only available for a limited number of compilers (see [the list](https://github.com/decompals/pah-docker) for the main permuter network), and currently does not work on native Windows (but WSL does work).

 To allow others to use your computer for permuter runs, do the following: